NVIDIA/aistore/cmd/cli/resources/bucket.md

 # CLI Reference for Buckets
 This section lists operations on *buckets* using the AIS CLI, with `ais bucket`.
-For types of supported buckets (AIS, Cloud, backend, etc.) and many more examples, please refer to [buckets in-depth overview](../../../docs/bucket.md).
+For types of supported buckets (AIS, Cloud, backend, etc.) and many more examples, please see the [in-depth overview of buckets](/docs/bucket.md).

 ## Table of Contents
 - [Create bucket](#create-bucket)